7 Linear regression with a single predictor

 3. Why might we want to fit a regression line to these data?

-4. What does the residuals vs. predicted plot tell us about the variability in our prediction errors based on this model for items with lower vs. higher predicted carbs?
+4. What does the residuals vs. predicted plot tell us about the variability in prediction errors based on this model for items with lower vs. higher predicted carbs?

-21. The Coast Starlight, regression.
+1. The Coast Starlight, regression.
 The Coast Starlight Amtrak train runs from Seattle to Los Angeles.
 The scatterplot below displays the distance between each stop (in miles) and the amount of time it takes to travel from one stop to another (in minutes).
 The mean travel time from one stop to the next on the Coast Starlight is 129 mins, with a standard deviation of 113 minutes.
 The mean distance traveled from one stop to the next is 108 miles with a standard deviation of 99 miles.
-The correlation between travel time and distance is 0.636.91
+The correlation between travel time and distance is 0.636.18

 1. Write the equation of the regression line for predicting travel time.